NSBum/AnkiStreakFixer/README.md

 3. The compiled binary can be found in the `target/release` directory.

+### Install from a prebuilt binary

+Go to the **Releases** section of this repository and download the appropriate binary for your architecture.
 ## Usage
 Run the application with the required arguments: